jessfraz/blog/content/post/a-tale-of-two-3d-printers.md

 Powder bed fusion technologies produce a solid part using a thermal source that induces fusion, sintering or melting, between the particles of a plastic or metal powder one layer at a time.
-Most PBF technologies employ mechanisms for spreading and smoothing thin layers of powder as a part is constructed, resulting in the final component being encapsulated in powder after the build is complete.
+Most PBF technologies have mechanisms for spreading and smoothing thin layers of powder as a part is constructed, resulting in the final component being encapsulated in powder after the build is complete.
 The most common applications are functional objects, complex ducting (hollow designs), and low run part production.

 The main variations in PBF technologies come from different energy sources, such as lasers or electron beams, and the powders used in the process, such as plastics or metals.
-Polymer-based PBF technologies offer a lot of design freedom, as there is often no need for support structures, allowing the fabrication of complex geometries.
+Polymer-based PBF technologies allow for innovation in that there is no need for support structures.
+This makes creating objects with complex geometries easier.

-Both metal and plastic PBF objects typically have a very high strength and stiffness and mechanical properties that are comparable, or sometimes even better, than the bulk material.
+Both metal and plastic PBF objects typically are strong and stiff with mechanical properties that are comparable, or sometimes even better, than the bulk material.
 There is a large range of post-processing methods available which can give objects a very smooth finish.
 For this reason, PBF is often used to manufacture functional metal parts for applications in the